When your child is born, the hospital staff, doctor or midwife will send a birth registration form to the civil registration service.

 A qualified informant must register the birth.
 A qualified informant is generally a parent or both parents.

-Before going to a civil registration office, call us to check if your details are in our system.
+Before going to a civil registration office, call them to check if your details are in the system.
 This can take 2 to 6 weeks.